Lobbyist Tim Meenan

 Its companion, SB538 by Brandes, unanimously passed its first of three committee stops, Senate Banking and Insurance, in week 2.
 The bill passed its second committee, the Appropriations Subcommittee on Agriculture, Environment, and General Government, on April 9th but is stuck in the Appropriations committee.
 Similar provisions are also included in the Omnibus bills, HB301/SB714.

 HB1145 by Representative Raschein has yet to be heard in its first of three committees the House Insurance & Banking committee and is likely dead for this session.
 The bill provides that a single policy issued by Citizens in Monroe County shall not exceed a 5 percent rate increase annually.
 This provision begins on January 1, 2020 and expires January 1, 2024.
 This bill does not change the existing law that caps Citizens policies at a 10 percent annual increase.
 Both the existing law and this bill excludes sinkhole coverage for the cap.

 SB1476 by Senator Flores passed the full Senate on April 26th.

 HB323 by Representative Stark passed its first of three committees on February 13th and is next up in Civil Justice Subcommittee.
 This bill prohibits a motor vehicle repair shop from offering a customer an incentive in the form of a rebate, gift, gift card, cash, coupon or other thing of value in exchange for making an insurance claim for motor vehicle glass replacement or repair.
 The bill also prohibits the solicitation of insurance claims by offering any such incentive for the replacement or repair of motor vehicle glass by an employee of a motor vehicle repair shop.

-SB754 by Senator Stewart, passed its second of three committee stops in week 2 and will be up next in Senate Rules.
+SB754 by Senator Stewart, passed its second of three committee stops in week 2 but is stuck in Senate Rules.
 The bills are unlikely to pass.